-Other programs implemented by social security in favour of the poor include:
+Other programs implemented by Social Security in favour of the poor include:

-- 1. Program for furnishing and equipping houses of the poor, which has covered 7224 housing units. - 2.
-Productive family projects program, such as hunting project at Gahma Centre in the Assir region.
+- Program for furnishing and equipping houses for the poor, which has covered 7224 housing

+- Productive family projects program, such as the hunting project at Gahma Centre in the Assir region.

+- School-bag-and-uniform program.

+- Program for dispensing medicines for chronic

+- The house renovation program.

+- The program for supporting service bills.

+- The reduced price coupon program.